tcondit/PNNL/presentation-outline.md

 So thank you for coming today.
 I'll try to make it worth your time, or barring that, at least give you some things to think about.

+### [need a title]

+I didn't know what this talk would be about until last Thursday.
+Thankfully I was busy morning to night, and didn't have blocks of time to sit down and start writing.
+With a little distance, the ideas were flooding in.

+One thing I knew for sure is that I didn't want to come in and just do some kind of technical demo.
+I dig technology, but don't fetishize it.
+It's a means to an end, and the end is what matters.

+Beyond that, though, you guys have given me the gift of your time.
+So I feel it's important to give something back.
+I'd like to give you some insight into how I'd approach work, to help you decide if we're compatible.
+After that, for sure we'll do a demo.
+We live in **amazing times**.
+Things are accelerating in the DevOps space the past few years.
+For a lifelong learner, it's so gratifying.
+So I'll demo some stuff I've been learning over the past couple weeks.

+~~The end for me always includes the people.
+Delivering the bits is a collaborative effort, and delivering a second time is ...~~

+### Values (not inclusive)

+I like things that are:

+* stable
+* reliable
+* predictable

+With respect to software development and deployment, these features are also valuable:

+* hands-free
+* fast
+* flexible: rollback-able (keeping options open)
+* flexible: blue-green
+ * carve off some fraction of servers for live testing
+* visible
+ * reporting, monitoring
+* trending towards complete (as far as possible)
+ * tracking versions, understanding dependencies, it's kind of an open question / issue
+* supportable [TODO get rid of the "able's"]
+* testable [TODO ditto]

 ### Broadening the notion of SDLC

 * The software development lifecycle is